Nemophila

-Nemophila is a genus found in the flowering plant family Boraginaceae.
+Nemophila is a genus found in the flowering plant family Hydrophyllaceae.

 Most of the species in Nemophila contain the phrase "baby blue eyes" in their common names.
 N. menziesii has the common name of "baby blue eyes".
 N. parviflora is called the "smallflower baby blue-eyes" and N. spatulata is called the "Sierra baby blue eyes".
 An exception to this naming tendency is N. maculata, whose common name is fivespot.

 Nemophila species are mainly native to the western United States, though some species are also found in Mexico, and in the southeastern United States.
 They are commonly offered for sale for garden cultivation.
 Generally these are Nemophila menziesii.

 Description

 All species of Nemophila are annuals, and most bloom in the spring.
 Their flowers have five petals and are bell or cup-shaped, and purple, blue, or white in color, often spotted or marked.
 The stamens are included and there is only one ovary chamber.

 The leaves are simple, with an opposite or alternate arrangement.
 The petiole is generally bristly.
 The leaf blade is pinnately toothed or lobed.

 The fruit is 2–7 mm wide and generally enclosed by the calyx.
 The fruit itself is spherical to ovoid in shape.
 It is also hairy.

 The seeds are ovoid, smooth, wrinkled or pitted.
 At one end there is a colorless, conic appendage.